 The Office of the Inspector General operates a hotline to provide a convenient way for WFP employees, its contractors, counterparts, implementing partners, UN agencies and others to confidentially report incidents of fraud, waste, abuse or mismanagement.

-The service is provided in English, French, Spanish and Arabic and can be accessed via:
+The service is provided in English, French, Spanish, Arabic and Portuguese can be accessed via the web at https://wfphotline.ethicspoint.com or by direct contact at:

 Telephone: +39 06 6513 3663